stanford-cs47/final-project-fido/README.md

 screens/HappeningLater.js

 Notes:
-Drawer navigation, and other unlisted files, from argon-react-native template
+Drawer navigation, and some (unlisted) files, adapted from argon-react-native template